Infima of length functions and dual cube complexes: Dual cube complexes and hyperplane separation

-We recall Sageev's construction: A collection $\Gamma$ of homotopy classes of curves on $\Sigma$ gives rise to an isometric action of $\pi_{1}\Sigma$ on a CAT(0)-cube complex $\mathcal{C}(\Gamma)$.
-This action is obtained roughly as follows: Choose a minimal position realization $\lambda$ of the curves in $\Gamma$, and lift them to the universal cover $\widetilde{\lambda}\subset\widetilde{\Sigma}$.
-Each lift of a curve in $\lambda$ splits $\widetilde{\Sigma}$ into two connected components.
-A labeling of $\tilde{\lambda}$ is a choice of half-space in the complement of each of the lifts.
-The one skeleton of the cube complex $\mathcal{C}(\Gamma)$ is built from \emph{admissible} labelings of $\widetilde{\lambda}$, i.e.~choices of half-spaces so that any pair intersect.
-Two such admissible labelings are connected by an edge when they differ on precisely one lift in $\widetilde{\lambda}$ (in analogy with the dual graph to the lifts $\widetilde{\lambda}$).
+We recall Sageev's construction.
+A collection $\Gamma$ of homotopy classes of curves on $\Sigma$ gives rise to an isometric action of $\pi_{1}\Sigma$ on a CAT(0)-cube complex $\mathcal{C}(\Gamma)$.
+This action is obtained roughly as follows: Choose a minimal position realization $\lambda$ of the curves in $\Gamma$, and consider the preimage $\widetilde{\lambda}$ of $\lambda$ in the universal cover $\widetilde{\Sigma}$.
+In the language of \cite{Wise}, the set $\widetilde{\lambda}$ decomposes into a union\footnote{An illustrative example is provided by the case that $\lambda$ is given by the geodesic representatives of $\Gamma$ relative to a chosen hyperbolic structure, in which case $\widetilde{\lambda}\subset \mathbb{H}^2$ is evidently a union of complete geodesics.} of \emph{elevations}.
+Each elevation splits $\widetilde{\Sigma}$ into two connected components.
+A \emph{labeling} of $\tilde{\lambda}$ is a choice of half-space in the complement of each of the elevations.
+The one skeleton of the cube complex $\mathcal{C}(\Gamma)$ is built from \emph{admissible} labelings of $\widetilde{\lambda}$, i.e.~choices of half-spaces in the complement of the elevations so that any pair intersect.

+Two such admissible labelings are connected by an edge when they differ on precisely one elevation of $\widetilde{\lambda}$ (in analogy with the dual graph to the set $\widetilde{\lambda}$).
+Finally, $\mathcal{C}(\Gamma)$ is given by the unique non-positively curved cube complex with the prescribed 1-skeleton.
+The action of $\pi_1\Sigma$ on the elevations comprising $\widetilde{\lambda}$ naturally induces a permutation of the labelings, which induces an isometry of $\mathcal{C}(\Gamma)$.
 See \cite{sageev}, \cite{sageev2}, \cite{chatterji-niblo} for details.

 We collect this information conveniently: